Trump joins growing list of virus-infected world leaders

 IRANIAN LEADERS

 Iran, the epicenter of the Mideast’s initial coronavirus outbreak, has seen several top officials test positive.
 Among them are senior Vice President Eshaq Jahangiri and Vice President Massoumeh Ebtekar.
-Cabinet members have tested positive too.
-In February, Iran denied for days that the virus was in the country.
-After struggling to lock down, Iran has largely reopened its economy even as cases and deaths rise higher.

-Associated Press writers Nasser Karimi in Tehran, Iran, and Jon Gambrell in Dubai, United Arab Emirates, contributed.
+Cabinet members have tested positive, too.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.